 To facilitate communication with the European Union, the EPO establishes a bureau in Brussels.
 Read more

 To facilitate communication with the European Union, the EPO establishes a bureau in Brussels.
-Although the office does not intervene directly in EU-run processes, the EPO delegation acts to represent the voices of both its EU- and non-EU members.
+Although this office does not intervene directly in EU-run processes, the EPO delegation acts to represent the voices of both its EU and non-EU members.

-In the mid to late 1990s, the role that Brussels office plays increases significantly as the controversial issues of both genetic and software patents come to the fore and a unified framework is necessary.
+In the mid to late 1990s, the role that the Brussels Bureau plays increases significantly as the controversial issues of both genetic engineering and software patents come to the fore and a unified framework is necessary.
 In more practical matters, the EPO supports the establishment of the long sought-after European unitary patent.

-The EPO purchases a building in The Hague that formerly belonged to the Shell Corporation to extend its presence in the city.
+To extend its presence in the city, the EPO purchases a building in The Hague that formerly belonged to the Shell Corporation.
 With the Shell building, the EPO now has three offices in the city.

-The EPO's computerised query service, EPOQUE (EPO QUEry Service), enables patent examiners to quickly look through important documents with access to over 10 million documents Read more
+The EPO's computerised query service EPOQUE (EPO QUEry service) enables patent examiners to quickly look through important documents, giving them access to over 10 million documents Read more

-The EPO's computerised query service, EPOQUE (EPO QUEry Service), enables patent examiners to quickly look through important documents with access to over 10 million documents in 1995, a number which will more than triple within three years.
+The EPO's computerised query service EPOQUE (EPO QUEry service) enables patent examiners to quickly look through important documents, giving them access to over 10 million documents in 1995, a number which will more than triple within three years.

-The system soon allows examiners to research over 120 databases, including the EPO's own internal databases, the Derwent WPI and WPIL databases and the US and Japan Patent Office databases.
+The system soon allows examiners to search over 120 databases, including the EPO's own, those of the USPTO and the JPO and the Derwent WPI and WPIL databases.

-Particularly innovative is the optical character recognition (ORC) technology of the EPOQUE II viewer designed to scan 18 million pages of patents published in English, French and German at a maximum error rate of 2% per page.
+Particularly innovative is the optical character recognition (OCR) technology of the EPOQUE II viewer, designed to scan 18 million pages of patents published in English, French and German at a maximum error rate of 2% per page.
 Developments like this help make the query service the most advanced search system in the world.

 The EPO develops and initiates a special fast-track search and examination procedure.

-The former State Secretary of the Federal German Ministry of Justice Ingo Kober is elected as the third EPO President.
+Ingo Kober, former State Secretary of the Federal German Ministry of Justice, is elected as the third EPO President.
 Read more

-He is key advocate of full implementation of the BEST programme, where one examiner performs both search and substantive examinations, and ensures BEST is applied as standard office procedure.
+He is a key advocate of full implementation of the BEST programme and ensures that BEST is applied as the Office's standard procedure.

-Kober oversees a tremendous growth in the EPO searchable digital databases, which by the beginning of the 21th century grow to 20 terabytes of data on 20 servers.
-He advocates for greater accessibility of patent information to the general public and sees the EPO's new website (1995) as "part of the democratic process, offering access to a unique source of information."
+Kober oversees tremendous growth in the EPO's searchable digital databases, which by the beginning of the 21st century grow to 20 terabytes of data on 20 servers.
+He advocates greater accessibility of patent information to the general public and sees the EPO's new website (1995) as "part of the democratic process, offering access to a unique source of information."

 When launched, it makes nearly 30 million patents accessible free of charge.
 Read more

-Without a doubt, the Espacenet search engine has done more than any other single product to change the face of patent information.
+The Espacenet search engine has undoubtedly done more than any other single product to change the face of patent information.
 When launched, it makes nearly 30 million patents accessible free of charge.
 The information on offer covers virtually all of the technical knowledge documented in patents.
-This means that for the first time companies worldwide - including Europe's small and medium-sized enterprises - as well as inventors, research institutions and universities, have free access to the most comprehensive range of patent information available on the Internet.
+This means that for the first time companies worldwide - including Europe's small and medium-sized enterprises - as well as inventors, research institutions and universities, have free access to the most comprehensive range of patent information available on the internet.

 In its first year of use, Espacenet generates some 70 000 page requests per day.
-By 2013, this grows to 1.6 million page requests pre day.
+By 2013, this grows to 1.6 million per day.

-The European Patent Litigation Agreement (EPLA) is a far-reaching, but ultimately unsuccessful attempt to create an integrated judicial system to adjudicate patent law cases among EPC member states.
-The EPLA was designed to create the legal apparatus for a long-sought-after unitary patent.
+The European Patent Litigation Agreement (EPLA) is a far-reaching but ultimately unsuccessful attempt to create an integrated judicial system to adjudicate patent law cases among EPO member states.
+It was designed to create the legal apparatus for a long sought-after unitary patent.

-In 1999, a Working Party on Litigation is set up among EPC member states looking into the practicalities of creating a centralized patent judicial system.
-Despite gaining significant headway, the EPLA is dropped in 2007 after the European Parliament determines that EU member states could not participate.
+In 1999, a Working Party on Litigation is set up among EPO member states to look into the practicalities of creating a centralised patent judicial system.
+Despite making significant headway, the EPLA is dropped in 2007 after the European Parliament determines that EU member states could not participate.

-TThe body works to implement recent developments in international law into the EPC.
+The conference seeks to incorporate recent developments in international law into the EPC.
 Read more

-The EPC's 20 member states and 12 observer states, along with the European Commission and 12 intergovernmental organisations meet at a conference in November.
-The body works to implement recent developments in international law into the EPC and add a new level of judicial review allowing for patent applicants to challenge rejections due to procedural errors.
+The EPC's 20 member states and 12 observer states, along with the European Commission and 12 intergovernmental organisations, meet at a conference in November.
+The conference seeks to incorporate recent developments in international law into the EPC and add a new level of judicial review allowing patent applicants to challenge rejections due to procedural errors.

-According to the agreement, patent applicants from seven European countries who speak English, French or German as one of their official languages, no longer have to translate their patents into other languages if applying for a patent in one of these seven countries.
-Additional countries simplify translation requirements, by allowing for some or all of the necessary documents to be written in or translated into English.
+Under the agreement, patent applicants from seven European countries with English, French or German as one of their official languages no longer have to translate their patents into other languages if applying for a patent in one of these seven countries.
+Other countries simplify translation requirements, by allowing some or all of the necessary documents to be written in or translated into English.

-The EPO expects that the online filing procedure along with a new printing agreement will result in an annual savings of EUR 3.5 million in paper and publication costs.
+The EPO expects the online filing procedure along with a new printing agreement to result in annual savings of EUR 3.5 million in paper and publication costs.